Smehnov/eth-mcp/README.md

 A collection of Ethereum tools for managing wallets, contacts, and performing transactions through MCP.

 ## How to run
 `fastmcp install eth.py` to add to Claude Desktop
-`uv run --with fastmcp --with web3 fastmcp run <PATH-TO-ETH-MCP>/eth.py`
+`uv run --with fastmcp --with web3 fastmcp run <PATH-TO-ETH-MCP>/eth.py` for local launch

 ## Features